View Other Content

 2009 – Reserves centre-half Jack Hobbs joined Leicester City for £400,000 after spending the whole of the season on loan at the Walkers Stadium.
 He had made just five senior reds appearances.

-2005 - Steven Gerrard was named in the PFA Premiership Team of the Year for the second season running, the only reds player to be so honoured.
+2005 - Steven Gerrard was named in the PFA Team of the Year for the second season running, the only reds player to be so honoured.
+He was eventually named in the team eight times, a record in the Premier League era.

 International beginning and end